alphagov/govuk-design-system/src/community/design-system-day-2024/speaker-information.md

 Lammy is an accessibility lead at HM Revenue & Customs and former content strategist for Leeds City Council.
 He introduced open content standards and applied minimalist methods to make [the council's website](https://www.leeds.gov.uk/) a simpler and more inclusive experience.

+### Helen Nickols

+Helen is a senior content designer for Justice Digital at the Ministry of Justice.
+She works on the MoJ Design System.
+Previously she worked at the Government Digital Service on the GOV.UK website.

 ### Duncan MacGruer, Scottish Government

 Duncan MacGruer has worked with the Scottish Government Digital Publishing team for 2 years and in digital publishing for many years before that.